PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I decided to filter the pairs of axon-dendrites to only ones that are no more than 50 um apart in the first place, to avoid looking at very distal parts of the axonal tree which clearly have no proximal dendrites.
+I also changed the quantile to 0.95 due to the previous change.

 * ``distance_alpha.py`` generate HDF5 files which end with ``*closest_pairs.h5`` and
   contain a DataFrame with the 20 nearby pairs of axons and dendrites, as well as the